Ulster Television went to air to a community eager for a channel devoted to the region.

 The channel was overwhelmed with job applications when they placed ads in the local newspapers.
 Over 8000 people applied and of those 800 were interviewed for all sorts of jobs, both onscreen and behind the scenes.

-Some of the programmes produced by UTV in their first decade included Seven Degrees West hosted by Charlie Witherspoon, and Zoom-In produced by Gordon Burns.
+Some of the programmes produced by UTV in their first decade included Seven Degrees West hosted by Charlie Witherspoon.
+Also Zoom-In produced by Gordon Burns.